SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="classifyimage"></a>
 # **Classifyimage**
-> ClassificationResult Classifyimage (string deploymentName, string modelName, System.IO.Stream image = null)
+> ClassificationResult Classifyimage (string deploymentName, string versionName, string modelName, System.IO.Stream image = null)

 Use the deployed model to classify the input, using input image file from multipart form data.